kymppi/formbricks-setup-examples/README.md

 - [NextJs App Directory](./nextjs-app/README.md)
 - [NextJs Pages Directory](./nextjs-pages/README.md)

-For a comprehensive step-by-step guide to integrate it in your app, please refer to the official [Formbricks Framework Guides](https://formbricks.com/docs/getting-started/framework-guides).
+For a detailed guide on integrating Formbricks into your own applications, please refer to the official [Formbricks Framework Guides](https://formbricks.com/docs/getting-started/framework-guides).

-> Note: This repository is not expected to be cloned and ran!
-This is just us walking you through how one can integrate Formbricks into a skeleton framework app.
+> Please note: This repository is intended for demonstration purposes and is not designed to be cloned and run directly!

-Are you using Formbricks with a framework that is not listed here?
-We would love to get it listed here!
+Are you integrating Formbricks with a framework that is not listed here?
+We'd be thrilled to include it!
 Feel free to open a pull request with your example project.

-If you have any questions, reach out to us on our [Discord server](https://formbricks.com/discord).
+Questions?
+Join the conversation over on our [Discord server](https://formbricks.com/discord).